chirucs/RAG_DeepSeek-R1/README.md

 Community Contributions 💬

-We welcome contributions!
+I welcome contributions!
 Whether it’s improving the guide, sharing use cases, or reporting issues, feel free to open a pull request or start a discussion.

 License 📝